Bess-Hub/Lighthall/Challenge 2.md

 WHERE membership_id = "48Z55" AND date = 20180109
 ```

 And yes!
 Jeremy Bowers was working out between 15h30 and 17h00 on January 09th 2018.
-We can even check if our witness attended the gym in the same time frame to ensure they were at the gym at the same time and that the witness could have seen the culprit:
+We can even check if our witness attended the gym in the same time frame to ensure they were at the gym at the same time and that the witness could have seen the hitman:

 ```
 SELECT * FROM get_fit_now_check_in